greasy-weasel/sublime-rules-mimecast/scripts/change-url-to-mimecast/README.md

 - Mimecast Changes Complete = Needed changes made to rule should be fully compatable with mimecast
 - Mimecast Hard to Fix = rules which contain MQL which does contains data removed by mimecast and noway to achieve equivalent functionality
 - Mimecast Needs Fix = Needs to more work to fix
-- Mimecast Needs Fix Unknown = Rule not fixed for unkown reason
 - Link Analysis Present = Link analysis present in rule